Sexual assault: Economic effects

-Medical and psychological treatment of victims
+Treatment of victims

 In the emergency room, emergency contraceptive medications are offered to women raped by men because about 5% of such rapes result in pregnancy.
 Preventative medication against sexually transmitted infections are given to victims of all types of sexual assault (especially for the most common diseases like chlamydia, gonorrhea, trichomoniasis and bacterial vaginosis) and a blood serum is collected to test for STIs (such as HIV, hepatitis B and syphilis).
 Any survivor with abrasions are immunized for tetanus if five years have elapsed since the last immunization.
 Short-term treatment with a benzodiazepine may help with acute anxiety and antidepressants may be helpful for symptoms of PTSD, depression and panic attacks.
 Eye movement desensitization and reprocessing (EMDR) has also been proposed as a psychiatric treatment for victims of sexual assault.
 With regard to long term psychological treatment, prolonged exposure therapy has been tested as a method of long-term PTSD treatment for victims of sexual abuse.

-Post-assault mistreatment of victims
+Mistreatment of victims

 After the assault, victims may become the target of slut-shaming to cyberbullying.
 In addition, their credibility may be challenged.
 During criminal proceedings, publication bans and rape shield laws may operate to protect victims from excessive public scrutiny.
 Negative social responses to victims' disclosures of sexual assault have the potential to lead to post-traumatic stress disorder symptoms.
 Social isolation, following a sexual assault, can result in the victim experiencing a decrease in their self-esteem and likelihood of rejecting unwanted sexual advances in the future.
 Victims have already been through a traumatic assault and it can be exacerbated the unwillingness of law enforcement to move their case along in the forensic testing process because law enforcement officials develop preconceived notions about the victims willingness to participate in the investigation.